TeamChaos1421/ChaosDocs/Ubuntu Development Installation.md

 2. Scroll down to **Eclipse IDE for C/C++ Developers**
 3. Select **64-bit** and then **Download**
 4. Once the download is finished, open your **Downloads Folder**
-5. Right click the Eclipse zip file and extract it.
+5. Right click the Eclipse zip file and extract/unzip it.

 #### Step 4: Run Eclipse
 1. Go into the extracted folder and run **eclipse**